Computer World: Release

 Computer World peaked at No.15 on the UK Albums Chart.
 It was certified silver by the British Phonographic Industry (BPI) on 12 February 1982 for shipments in excess of 60,000 copies.

 The track "Computer Love" was released as a seven-inch single in the UK in June 1981, backed with "The Model", from the group's previous album The Man-Machine.
 The single reached No.36 in the charts.
 In December 1981 the two songs were reissued as a double A-side twelve-inch single, and reached No.1 on the UK Singles Chart in early February 1982, although "The Model" received the most airplay.

 "Pocket Calculator" was released as a seven-inch single in the USA by Warner Brothers in 1981, pressed on a fluorescent yellow/lime vinyl matching the color of the album cover.
 The flip side featured the Japanese version of "Pocket Calculator", "Dentaku".
 "Pocket Calculator" charted at No. 38 in the UK Singles Chart.

 "Computerwelt" was remixed in 1982 as a dance version with additional bass and percussion sounds.
 It was released in January 1982 as a twelve-inch vinyl single only in Germany.
 The original track was nominated for a Grammy Award for Best Rock Instrumental Performance in 1982.
 "Computer World" was also chosen by the BBC for use in the titles of their UK computer literacy project, The Computer Programme.

 Kraftwerk issued several different versions of the single "Pocket Calculator" in different languages: namely, German ("Taschenrechner"), French ("Mini Calculateur"), and Japanese ("Dentaku", or 電卓).
-Also Italian version ("Mini Calcolatore") was performed playback in television.
+An Italian version ("Mini Calcolatore") was also performed live on the music TV show Discoring.